Bruce-Hopkins/MyScheduler/README.md

 # MySchedule

-A desktop app build to be able to build a routine and a schedule for daily routine.
+A desktop app built a routine and a schedule for daily routine.
 Built with Tauri, and Svelte.